What is state pension deferral?

 You are putting off claiming state pension until you have stopped working and may then pay no tax (or a lower rate of tax) on an increased regular state pension.

-- You are using deferral as a method of saving tax by converting taxable pension into a potentially tax free or lower taxed lump sum.
-The exact tax treatment will depend on your circumstances when you take the lump sum.
-(A lump sum is only available if you reached state pension age before 6 April 2016.)
+- You are using deferral as a method of saving tax by converting taxable pension into a potentially tax-free or lower-taxed lump sum.
+The exact tax treatment will depend on your circumstances when you take the lump sum (N.B. a lump sum is only available if you reached state pension age before 6 April 2016).